BellaMENG/Bitcoin-Blockchain-DataMining/about_btc.md

 #### What about the process of broadcasting?
 What is the delay and how do information spread in this P2P network?

 #### As a decentralized system, how to make sure this whole process is synchronized?
+According to a video by computerphile, there are three kinds of systems.
+The first kind is centralized, where users request information from a central database.
+Then there is decentralized system, or P2P system, where fractions of information are stored in different peers in the network.
+Then there is the system Bitcoin is adopting.
+In this system, each peer/node has a complete copy of the information.

+As for this system of bitcoin, the broadcasting of transactions and blocks is always sent to the neighbors of the node.
+Refer to "Information Propagation in the Bitcoin Network" for more details.

 #### How do miners choose transactions to include?
 How do they refuse to include transactions with not enough transaction fee?
+Miners are free to choose which transactions to include.
+They usually choose transactions with higher fees to maximize the rewards.

+#### Follow up question: what are the implementations of such process of choosing transactions?

 #### Do mining award and transaction fees go to the same address who found the nonce first?
 Yes.
 Both mining award, which is a fixed number given the height of the block, and all transaction fees are given to the miner or group of miners who found the valid nonce.